mosip/documentation/docs/id-repository.md

 1. Key Manager - Encrypts/decrypts data and also used to sign data.
 2. WebSub - Subscribes to get notifications related to credential status from IDA.
-3. DataShare - creates datashare url for sharable attributes
+3. DataShare - creates datashare url for sharable attributes.
 4. Identity service - retrieves identity data for UIN/VID.
-5. Partner management - retrieves policies related to credential type and also retrieves policy for bio-extraction.
+5. Partner management service - retrieves policies related to credential type and also retrieves policy for bio-extraction.
 6. Auth Adapter - Integrates with KeyCloak for authentication.

 ### Credential types